New Mexico

 Taos Pueblo

-Sometimes referred to as Pueblo de Taos (settlement of Taos).
-The only living Native American community designated as a World Heritage Site by UNESCO and a National Historic Landmark.
-One of the many reasons to visit New Mexico.
-This is not a day out; it’s about a couple of hours at the most, so combine this with another outing.
 Once you arrive, choose from a self-guided or guided tour.
 The guided tour is included with admission.
-The buildings will capture your imagination; how do people live here?
-The sense of community will make you think about our complex gadget-plagued lives.
-What’s fascinating about this place is its heritage.
-It is hard to comprehend that this is a lived-in community honoring decades of tradition in 2018.
-While you are here, buy some bread cooked in a Horno.
-A traditional mud adobe-built outdoor oven.
+The buildings.
+How does it capture your imagination?
+How do people live here?
+The sense of community will prompt you to explore its heritage.
+It is hard to comprehend that this is a lived-in community honoring decades of tradition into today.
+While you are here, buy some bread cooked in a Horno—a traditional mud adobe-built outdoor oven.

 White Water Rafting on the Rio Grande